mendix/docs/content/en/docs/appstore/partner-solutions/ats/rg-ats/v1/test-dev/rg-one-selectors.md

  :parent | Parent Selector | Select all elements that have at least one child node (either an element or text).
  :text | Text Selector | Selects all input elements of type text.

-For more information visit the [official JQuery selectors reference](https://api.jquery.com/category/selectors/).
+For more information, visit the [official JQuery selectors reference](https://api.jquery.com/category/selectors/).